John McGraw: Managerial techniques

 Both a detail person and an inspirational leader, McGraw, according to Bill James, "lived to teach young men how to play baseball.
 I mean, he loved the horses, he loved the stage, he loved his cigars, and he loved his whiskey, but teaching young men to play baseball was what he did ...
 Over the course of his career, he took on many, many young men with no minor league experience or very little minor league experience, and worked with them until they became outstanding players."
 Chris Jaffe, in his study of baseball managers, wrote, "the best managers, such as McGraw and Chance, were those who could transform raw clumps of talent into majestic creations."
 McGraw's teams were constructed to get on base more often than his opponents, for teams that do more often win.
 McGraw's hit differential as manager (hits by his team less hits allowed), bases on balls differential, and hit by pitch differentials are the best in baseball history: McGraw's Giants took more hits by pitch than they inflicted every year from 1903 to 1929, a streak unequalled by any major league team.
 Although McGraw, an exponent of inside baseball, disliked the home run era, which he considered less interesting, he was flexible enough to find himself sluggers in his drive to win.
 Nevertheless, McGraw never appreciated the farm system built by Branch Rickey of the Cardinals to develop young talent in the minor leagues that resulted in the Cardinals winning nine pennants in 21 seasons between 1926 and 1946, and the Giants fell behind not only the Cardinals but other teams in that department.

 McGraw believed that he had to eliminate any potential distractions that could cause his teams to lose.
 For example, Stengel recalled that McGraw would go over the meal tickets at the team hotel, and was not shy about telling his players that they were not eating right.
-For most of his tenure, he set a curfew; he and his coaches would knock on the players' hotel room doors at 11:30 pm sharp.
+For most of his tenure, he set a curfew of 11:30 pm for road trips; he and his coaches would knock on the players' hotel room doors at 11:30 pm sharp.
 He fined players for fraternizing with members of other teams and would not tolerate smiling in the dugout.
 As James put it, with McGraw, "the rules were well understood".
 Anyone who breached these standards would answer to McGraw himself, generally not a pleasant experience.
 As Arlie Latham, McGraw's longtime coach, put it, "McGraw eats gunpowder for breakfast and washes it down with warm blood."